Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Preface

 \subsection{Request}

 As should by now be obvious, these notes are work in progress, and as such I welcome comments, questions, suggestions and corrections from anyone making the effort to read them.
-These may be sent to \texttt{wendl@math.hu-berlin.de}.
+These may be sent to \texttt{c.wendl@ucl.ac.uk}.